kmaho17/shinpokered-rebalanced/README.md

   - Clefable and Wigglytuff get some moves back via level-up
   - Diglett & Dugtrio can learn cut like in yellow version

-- Undocumented secret pokemon changes
-  - Lickitung can learn Lick via the move-relearner in Saffron City
-  - Flareon can learn Agility and Low Kick from the Karate Master
-  - Hitmonlee can learn Agility and Quick Attack from the Pikachu in the Vermilion Fan Club
-  - Moltres can learn Flamethrower from Blaine
-  - Pidgeot and Pidgeotto can learn Drill Peck from the Fearow in the Route 16 house
-  - Ninetales can learn Hypnosis from Mr. Psychic in Saffron City
-  - Vileplume, Gloom, and Oddish can learn Leech Seed from Bill
-  - Examine the Omanyte sign in Fuschia city with one of these pokemon at the top of your party
-    - Omanyte will learn Rock Slide
-	- Kabutops will learn Mega Drain
-	- Aerodactyl will learn Earthquake
-  - Ninja Scyther: Scyther can get a "ninja form" by defeating Koga as your sole party member
-    - Will exchange its Flying type for Ghost type
-	- Koga becomes a move tutor and can teach it a selection of new moves:
-	  - Confuse Ray
-	  - Hypnosis
-	  - Light Screen
-	  - Pin Missile
-	  - Rolling Kick

 - Engine changes just for developers
   - The trainer move engine has been backported from Yellow version; trainer movesets can now be fully customized
   - Improved exp calculation for developers who want a level cap between 101 and 255